The benefits of journaling for executives

 Journaling doesn’t just make you a better executive.
 It also improves your health and wellness (which, in turn, does improve your ability to lead).
 As it turns out, people who journal experience a range of health benefits that non-diarists don’t.

-Those who journal are less likely to experience chronic stress, which can cause depression, anxiety, insomnia, heart disease, headaches, insomnia, irritability and more.
+Those who journal are less likely to experience chronic stress, which can cause depression, anxiety, heart disease, headaches, insomnia, irritability and more.
 Engaging in journaling for just 15-20 minutes helped those who wrote daily experience fewer symptoms of chronic stress and improved their overall mental health outcomes in the long term.

 That’s ideal for executives looking to take their leadership game to the next level.
-After all, running a business is taxing work, and anything that dampens your physical or mental clarity is going to make it harder for you to stay on top of your organization’s needs.
+After all, running a business is taxing work, and anything that decreases your physical or mental clarity is going to make it harder for you to stay on top of your organization’s needs.

 3. Personal benefits